 While some of the more forward-thinking CEOs in financial services may understand the importance of compliance, others may need an additional push.
 It’s critical that the C-suite (especially the CEO) get on board with compliance — top-down corporate changes are usually the most successful.

-As a compliance professional, you can help get the CEO on board by coming armed with an arsenal of relevant data that play to the CEO’s values.
-If your CEO is a corporate entrepreneur-type or financial-driver, make sure that they know that proper compliance procedures give them a competitive advantage.
+Compliance leaders can help get the CEO on board by coming armed with an arsenal of relevant data that play to the CEO’s values.
+If the CEO is a corporate entrepreneur-type or financial-driver, make sure that he or she knows that proper compliance procedures give them a competitive advantage.
+Regulation is changing more rapidly than ever; companies that are able to expertly navigate the regulatory morass will be better positioned to win in a hyper-competitive world.

-It’s much easier to institute quick corporate changes aimed at increasing revenue if he or she doesn’t have to fear the “men-in-suits” — not to mention the fines associated with a failure to comply.
+It’s much easier to institute quick corporate changes aimed at increasing revenue if business unit leaders don’t have to fear the “men-in-suits” — not to mention the fines associated with a failure to comply.

 Beyond the CEO, the Chief Compliance Officer also wields significant influence and can institute change.
 By being transparent, friendly, and personable, and by making an effort to raise compliance awareness across the business (via annual compliance trainings and consistent communication to other departments) the CCO can transform the perception of compliance from “the police” to “the defender of employees”.